jackd248/typo3-environment-indicator/README.md

 The modifiers will be executed one after the other.
 You can combine them if you want.

 > [!NOTE]
-> If you want to specify the frontend or backend favicon separately, you can add the third parameter for the request
+> If you want to specify the frontend or backend favicon separately, you can add the another parameter for the request
-> context `frontend` or `backend` to the `addFaviconModifierConfigurationByContext()` method.
+> context `faviconModifierFrontendConfiguration` or `faviconModifierBackendConfiguration` to the `configByContext()` method.

 The following modifier classes are available: